ItzGangsterHD/btw-server/README.md

 docker run -it --rm -v <volume_name>:/volume -v "$(pwd)":/backup alpine tar cjf /backup/backup.tar.bz2 -C /volume ./
 ```

-This will create a `backup.tar.bz2` file in your local folder
+This will create a `backup.tar.bz2` file in your local folder.

 You can change the volume name to match what you want to backup.